Lab-Topology-Builder/LTB-K8s-Backend/docs/architecture/k8s-ltb-architecture.md

 The backend is composed of the following components:

-- API
+- Operator
-- Kubernetes Operator
+- Operator API

 The backend is responsible for the following tasks: